 Prerequisite or corequisite: MAC2311.
-Prerequisitie: Satisfactory completion of Developmental Writing II (ENC 0025) and Developmental Reading II (REA 0017) or appropriate placement scores.
+Prerequisitie: Documented exemption, appropriate placement scores, or completion of developmental reading and writing.
 Corequisite: PHY 2048L.
 Physics with calculus for students who plan to major in a physical science, engineering, or related fields.
 Topics include mechanics, gravitation, fluids, waves, and thermodynamics.
 Calculus is used.
 Lecture: 4 hours.
 Recitation: 1 hour.
 Additional fee.

 My introduction at the very top of the syllabus is a general summary of the course objectives, but the actual Course Learning Outcomes are given near the bottom of this electronic syllabus reflecting their placement on page 4 of the printed syllabus.
 The fact that they are near the end does not make them unimportant.
 Read them.